16 Of The Best Things To Do In Arusha, Tanzania

 The Station TZ, Njiro Road

-The Station TZThe Station TZ
+The Station TZ

 Mother and daughter team, Joyce and Serena, run this restaurant (and bookshop) from home.
 It's a little tricky to find, so make sure your taxi driver knows exactly where you're going.
 The trip is completely worth it for Joyce's delectable home-cooked food.